abhi0395/mycv/README.md

 [^2]: University Grants Commission, Govt. of India - Junior Research
     Fellowship

+[^3]: Next-generation All-sky Near-infrared Community surveY

-[^3]: an initiative to help poor students in suburban and rural areas of
+[^4]: an initiative to help poor students in suburban and rural areas of
     Bihar, India.